Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 Maret 2025 13.35.19 UTC
+- WIB: Kamis, 20 Maret 2025 14.24.22 UTC
-- WITA: Kamis, 20 Maret 2025 14.35.19 UTC
+- WITA: Kamis, 20 Maret 2025 15.24.22 UTC
-- WIT: Kamis, 20 Maret 2025 15.35.19 UTC
+- WIT: Kamis, 20 Maret 2025 16.24.22 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: success
+Kategori: inspirational